Reusable Slotwise Mechanisms: Experiments on End-to-end Training Pipeline

+\textbf{Environment:} This dataset consists of objects arranged in a $5 \times 5$ grid.
+At each time step, a single frame and an action are provided.
+The action specifies one object and one manipulation from the set of $\mathsf{UP}$, $\mathsf{RIGHT}$, $\mathsf{DOWN}$, and $\mathsf{LEFT}$.
+The challenge of this task is to determine the feasibility of the given action and predict the resulting frame.
+For example, an action of moving an object to the $\mathsf{LEFT}$ is executable if no objects are obstructing the left side of the target object.
+Otherwise, the frame remains unchanged.

+\textbf{Encoder and Decoder architecture} In this experiment, we follow the encoder proposed by \citet{Kipf2020Contrastive} that contains a simple CNN-based \textit{Object Extractor} to extract $N$ feature maps from the input frame that is followed by an MLP-based \textit{Object Encoder} to encode feature maps to vector representations of objects, \textit{i.e.} the object slots.
+Afterward, we exploit a decoder architecture for slot-based visual prediction, consisting of $N$ slot decoders with separate weights.
+Each slot is decoded into an RGB reconstruction, and the final frame reconstruction is obtained by summing the reconstructions of all slots.

-In this study, we follow the same Contrastive loss setup as \cite{Kipf2020Contrastive}, which is also used in all of the baselines.
-In this setup, we use the prediction result of the model to form the positive hypothesis, whereas, we sample random input states in the same batch to form the negative hypothesis.
+\textbf{Training Objective.} This experiment follows the Contrastive loss setup as \citet{Kipf2020Contrastive} that uses the prediction result of the transition model to form the positive hypothesis, whereas, sampling random input states in the same batch forms the opposing hypothesis.
+The target slots, $s^{*1:N}_{t+1}$, are obtained by passing the target next frame through the Encoder, $s^{1:N}_{t+1}$ denotes the predicted slots, and $\tilde{s}^{1:N}_t$ indicates the random slots in the training batch.